Ajaokuta Steel Mill: Criticism

+Like the Nigerian government-owned oil refineries, the uncompleted steel mill has been a colossal money pit.
+The idle plant continues to cost roughly ₦6.69 billion annually in salaries, despite generating zero output.
+While other greenfield integrated steel mill projects are reported to cost $1 billion to $4 billion in 2026, the Ajaokuta project has cost an estimated $8 billion to $10 billion in public funds between 1979 and 1994.

 According to Nigerian financial planner and economic strategy consultant Kalu Aja, a series of policy failures has prevented the Ajaokuta Steel Mill from being completed and put into operation 40 years after its construction first began.
-Aja contends that three major requirements must be satisfied before the mill can produce steel: the Nigerian Iron Ore Mining Company (NIOMCO) operating at Itakpe must be operational, since Nigerian iron must first be processed before being suitable for steel production; the Itakpe to Ajaokuta railway line must be functional to ensure continued supply; and the blast furnace must be operational.
+Aja contends that three major requirements must be satisfied before the mill can produce steel: 1) the Nigerian Iron Ore Mining Company (NIOMCO) operating at Itakpe must be operational, since Nigerian iron must first be processed before being suitable for steel production; 2) the Itakpe to Ajaokuta railway line must be functional to ensure continued supply; and 3) the blast furnace must be operational.
 Blast furnaces operate continuously for years at a time without being shut down and thus require a steady supply.
 Aja concludes, that since none of the three requirements are met, the furnace at Ajaokuta has never been turned on because Ajaokuta has never had raw materials available to ensure continuous production.